-26 Domestic Tourism Survey 2018 (StatsSA)
+&lt;sup>28 Domestic Tourism Survey 2018 (StatsSA)

-27 The Road to Recovery Report: Volume 2 - South African Tourism https://live.southafrica.net/media/280343/the-road-to-recovery-report-volume-2-31-mar-2021.pdf time of publication of the report.)
-The USA and India are also recovering faster than other priority markets, but are still 86% lower than pre- COVID-19 Levels28
+&lt;sup>29 The Road to Recovery Report: Volume 2 - South African Tourism https://live.southafrica.net/media/280343/the-road-to-recovery-report-volume-2-31-mar-2021.pdf

 International arrival volumes continue to improve, with South Africa still outperforming the global recovery average.
 This recovery is primarily driven by African land arrivals, with similar green shoots starting to show from the Middle East and North America.
 Lighter travel restrictions in key priority markets should start to encourage more international travel into South Africa.
-Most notable was the removal of South Africa from the UK red list as of 11 October 2021, given the importance of this market to South Africa's international tourism.29
+Most notable was the removal of South Africa from the UK red list as of 11 October 2021, given the importance of this market to South Africa's international tourism.